A1esandr/sitemap_parser/README.md

 # sitemap_parser
-Tool for parsing XML sitemap - to create list of all site pages.
+Tool for parsing XML sitemap.
+* Creates list of all site pages.
 Prints list to console by defaults.
+* Can execute backup of loaded pages if backup path provided.

 Expects site has sitemap.xml file, for example, https://alextech18.blogspot.com/sitemap.xml

 ### Prerequisites